Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## Error notification events

 In NServiceBus version 7.2, error notification events for `MessageSentToErrorQueue`, `MessageHasFailedAnImmediateRetryAttempt`, and `MessageHasBeenSentToDelayedRetries` using .NET events were deprecated in favor of `Task`-based callbacks.
-In NServiceBus version 8 and above, the event-based notifications will throw an error.
+Starting in NServiceBus version 8, the event-based notifications will throw an error.

 Error notifications can be set with the `Task`-based callbacks through the recoverability settings: